Pecneb/Biztonsagi-Kamera-Projekt/README.md

 optional arguments:
   -h, --help           show this help message and exit --input INPUT        path to the video source (webcam is default).
-  --bsAlgo BSALGO      Choose the background subtraction algorythm MOG2 or KNN --sensAlgo SENSALGO  Choose what type of motion detection to use: tm or tm2. tm is for less populated areas, tm2 is
+  --bsAlgo BSALGO      Choose the background subtraction algorythm MOG2 or KNN (MOG2 is default) --sensAlgo SENSALGO  Choose what type of motion detection to use: tm or tm2. tm is for less populated areas, tm2 is more stable (tm2 is default)
-                       more stable

 ```